 Is Blue Lakes Road in Breckenridge open?

-Blue Lakes Road in Breckenridge Colorado is closed seasonally for winter the road becomes snowed in.
+Blue Lakes Road in Breckenridge Colorado is closed seasonally for winter starting when the road becomes snowed in.
 If you are reading this during warmer months (June-September) it will be drivable all the way to right below the upper lake.
 During winter months (November-April) the road will most likely be closed.

 When the road is closed during winter months you will have to park at a lot further down the road and hike 2 miles into the lakes.